 Further to my previous post about our boiler troubles with the Vaillant ecoTEC 624, which you can read here, our boiler finally was fixed by Vaillant on Wednesday 23rd January 2013.
 The verdict?
 Faulty.
 Brand new but faulty.
 So, how can our experience help you answer the question: why not buy Vaillant boilers, ecoTEC included?

 a) Vaillant may have a brilliant reputation but, as we have found out, there have been changes in the company in the past few months this means that their boilers are not the reliable machines they once were.
 Until a few months ago, every single boiler manufactured went through quality control, now it's 1 in every 5.
 Incidents of Vaillant boilers catching fire seem to have become quite common (look at this).
-Not forgetting this in the Which? website, read the comments please.
+Not forgetting this (link removed as out of date) in the Which? website, read the comments please.

 b) Their customer service is BAD (with capital letters).
 The installer is so absolutely shocked he just can't bring himself to recommend Vaillant to any other customers.
 He has been loyal to the brand for years and installed plenty of their boilers, not anymore.
 It has also become apparent that there is a two-tier engineer service, those installers who are told about it and pay lots of extra money (I'm guessing a year) can get Vaillant's engineers to come out faster.
 The rest have to hope that their clietns don't freeze in the meantime.
 You, the customer, have no choice over this by the way.
 It's not a matter of looking after the elderly and being a company with corporate social responsibility for them.

 1) Two hours after installation and connection on Tuesday 15th January 2013, our brand new boiler (the one that was meant to give us peace of mind) stopped working, it came back to life for a few hours, then it was back to electric heaters for another week.